 \subsection{Computation Cost}

 The performance of LLM-based passage ranking is mainly determined by the LLM inference performance and the number of comparisons required to sort a list.
-The aggregation in \rankfusion requires that all the individual ranking lists be fully sorted, which means the time cost will be the sum of the individual ranking time.
+The aggregation in \rankfusion requires that takes in individual ranking lists and the time cost depends on the slowest model if individual rankings are computed in parallel.
 The calibration doesn't bring additional inference costs because it only collects the output logits and calculates preference probability based on two permutations of passages.
-The ICL leads to a longer prompt, which increases the computation during inference, as shown in Table \ref{tab:bench}.
-The performance of ranking individual passage lists is the same as previous PRP-Sorting \cite{qin2023large} for those without ICL cases.
+The ICL leads to a longer prompt, which slightly increases the computation during inference as shown in Table \ref{tab:bench} in the appendix.